 Step 3: Submit Application

-All prospective volunteers to turn in their volunteer applications in one of two ways:
+At this time, we require all prospective volunteers to turn in their volunteer applications in one of two ways:

-Step 4: Interviews
+Step 4: Interview

 Step 5: Orientation